githubEdit

 Order is picked up completely

-If all items are picked up by the customer, the task can be completed by sliding the Handed over slider to the right in the mobile app or by clicking the Task picked up button in the Web App.
+If the customer picks up all items, the task can be completed by sliding the Handed over slider to the right in the mobile app or by clicking the Task picked up button in the Web App.
 The process is then finished.

 Order is picked up partially